adap/flower/examples/vit-finetune/README.md

 # Federated finetuning of a ViT

 This example shows how to use Flower's Simulation Engine to federate the finetuning of a Vision Transformer ([ViT-Base-16](https://pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html#torchvision.models.vit_b_16)) that has been pretrained on ImageNet.
-To keep things simple we'll be finetuning it to CIFAR-100, creating 20 partitions using [Flower Datasets](https://flower.ai/docs/datasets/).
-We'll be finetuning just the exit `head` of the ViT, this means that the training is not that costly and each client requires just ~1.5GB of VRAM (for a batch size of 64 images).
+To keep things simple we'll be finetuning it to [Oxford Flower-102](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) datasset, creating 20 partitions using [Flower Datasets](https://flower.ai/docs/datasets/).
+We'll be finetuning just the exit `head` of the ViT, this means that the training is not that costly and each client requires just ~1GB of VRAM (for a batch size of 32 images).

 ## Running the example